Dr. Anne Kohnke

 Dr. Kohnke’s technical experience and organization development background aided her in building collaborative, high performance teams to work on complex medium to large-scale technical projects.
 Anne has managed multi-million dollar IT budgets in fast paced entrepreneurial environments and has extensive experience in developing business processes to provide structure and healthy organizational cultures.
 She has also served and guided senior leadership in creating and executing strategic management plans.

-Dr. Kohnke brings her industry experiences into the classroom and designs assignments for students around real-world work scenarios to help build skill sets and knowledge that employers want.
+Dr. Kohnke brings her industry experiences into the classroom and designs experiential learning assignments for students around real-world work scenarios to help build skill sets and knowledge that employers want.
 In her Fall 2015 INT7223, Enterprise IT Security course, Anne has partnered with the CEO of Securely Yours, LLC to provide real-world, hands on technical simulation exercises using industry software programs in cybersecurity.
 In her Fall 2013 INT4303, BSIT Capstone course, Dr. Kohnke worked the prior summer with Ford Motor Company to create a project that involved students learning research methodology, data collection, interviewing skills, data coding and analysis to create strategic recommendations that were presented to Ford Motor hiring managers.
 Emphasis was placed on critical thinking, excellent oral and written communication, and strategic thinking.

 In Spring 2015, Dr. Kohnke worked to form teams, coach, and mentor LTU students to compete against several teams from area universities to win prize monies totaling $8,000.00 in the 2nd Annual ISACA Cybersecurity Scholarship Case Competition.
 LTU students were given a cybersecurity case to solve over a weekend and present recommendations to a panel of experts.
 LTU students from Management, Engineering, and Arts & Sciences won 1st, 2nd, and tied for 3rd place in the competition.
 A total of 17 teams with 29 students participated in the event.